diku-dk/futhark/docs/usage.rst

 ``futlib.h``.
 If we wish (and are on a Unix system), we can then compile ``futlib.c`` to a shared library like this::

-  $ gcc dotprod.c -o libdotprod.so -fPIC -shared
+  $ gcc futlib.c -o libfutlib.so -fPIC -shared

 However, details of how to link the generated code with other C code is highly system-dependent, and outside the scope of this manual.
 In